8base/building-rest-apis-on-8base/READme.md

 ## Wrap Up

-8base is a easy to use and scalable application backend that has an auto-generating GraphQL API.
-That said, for those developers building applications that require REST API interfaces, I hope this tutorial gave you some useful clues on how such can be accomplished using 8base!
+8base is an easy to use and scalable application backend that has an auto-generating GraphQL API.
+That said, for those developers building applications that require REST API interfaces, I hope this tutorial gave you some useful clues on how much can be accomplished using 8base!

 Feel free to reach out with any questions!